-- 1. Make sure you understand what your spouse wants out of your divorce - 2.
-The law is more or less set in stone, and it is not always fair - 3.
-Make sure your expectations of your attorney are reasonable and realistic - 4.
-That being said, don't be afraid to assess their performance, we have chapters in this guide that will help you do just that - 5.
-Make sure your email and social media are secure - 6.
+- 1. Make sure you understand what your spouse wants out of your divorce. - 2.
+The law is more or less set in stone, and it is not always fair.
+However, many of the laws are subjective and have room to argue in favor of different positions.
+For example, the standard for custody revolves around the best interest of the children.
+This is not a black and white term and considers several factors. - 3.
+Make sure your expectations of your attorney are reasonable and realistic.
+If you are speaking with your attorney and don't understand something or disagree, make sure to voice this to your attorney so that you can get on the same page.
+Don't leave things unasked or unsaid after speaking with your attorney. - 4.
+That being said, don't be afraid to assess their performance, we have chapters in this guide that will help you do just that. - 5.
+Make sure your email and social media are secure.
+Even if they are secure, be mindful of what you post and send.
+You never know who is watching your social media on behalf of your spouse and should treat all communication as if the judge on your case might see it. - 6.
 If you are concerned about custody or spousal support, make sure you know the consequences of moving out of the marital home.
-Consult your attorney before making any significant decisions - 7.
+Consult your attorney before making any significant decisions. - 7.
 Private agreements with your spouse are likely to be more accommodating to your wants and needs than anything handed down by the court.
+However, of you do reach an agreement it is best to reduce it to writing or preserve it in a form that can be documented such as text or email.
+While not impossible, it is difficult to hold people to verbal agreements.